farmdawgnation/snipper/README.md

 **structure file** from the **transformations** that need to be applied to it.
 The most important thing: _transformations are YAML too._

+More formally, transformations define a function that takes in YAML and produces different YAML on the other end.
+These functions are composable, so that you can layer them on top of each other.
+Conditional statements are exchanged with the decision to apply or not to apply a particular function to your templates.
+The way that makes the most sense to apply those conditions will vary based on the complexity of what you're building, and Snipper remains unopinionated on how you do that.

+Snipper is still very new, and I expect rough edges and missing functionality.
+Please let me know what you think by [opening an issue][issue].
+I welcome bug reports, feature requests, and just general feedback on what you think.
+Though Snipper itself is new, the ideas it's built on are over a decade old, and I believe are proven out with the experience of Lift Framework developers.

+Please let me know what you think.

 Snipper supports:

 * Explicitly setting a particular key in an object from your structure.